DanielSletskov/SSD_Chat/README.md

 6. Controlled Signalr hub connection
 By setting up he chat hub son only a limited amount of people can access and with no harcoded credentials it chech any risk for possible abuse.

+## End notes

+I know the set is the same but when I try to execute dotnet run without for moving to the specified location I get an error.